-Measles is a highly contagious viral disease that occurs mostly in children between the ages of 9 months and 5 years and can cause serious illness, lifelong complications and death.
-(WHO 2016) Prior to the availability of safe and cost-effective measles vaccine, measles infected over 90% of children before they reached 15 years of age.
-(CDC 2018) These infections were estimated to cause more than two million deaths and about 60,000 cases of blindness annually worldwide.
-(WHO 2017) Even though the global surge in routine and supplemental immunization activities resulted in an 84% drop in measles deaths between 2000 and 2016 worldwide, six countries however account for over half of all unvaccinated children and 75% of estimated deaths.
-(WHO 2016) The United Nations Children Fund estimates that Nigeria accounts for the highest burden of measles globally with the northern part of the country contributing over 62% to the epidemic despite routine activities.
-(WHO/UNICEF 2017)
+Measles is a highly contagious viral disease that occurs mostly in children between the ages of 9months and 5 years and can cause serious illness, lifelong complications and death (WHO, 2016).
+Prior to the availability of safe and cost-effective measles vaccine. measles infected over 90% of children before they reached 15 years of age (CDC, 2018).
+These infections were estimated to cause more than two million deaths and about 60,000 cases of blindness annually worldwide (WHO, 2017).
+Even though the global surge in routine and supplemental immunization activities resulted in an 84% drop in measles deaths between 2000 and 2016 worldwide, six countries however account for over half of all unvaccinated children and 75% of estimated deaths (WHO, 2016).
+The United Nations Children Fund estimates that Nigeria accounts for the highest burden of measles globally with the northern part of the country contributing over 62% to the epidemic despite routine activities (WHO/UNICEF, 2017).

-Due to the epidemic burden of measles in Nigeria, several measles supplemental immunization activities (SIA) have been conducted with the aim of controlling measles transmission and sustaining high population immunity.
-(Portnoy et al., 2018) Unlike past SIAs, the 2015 national measles follow up SIA did not result in a decrease in the number of reported cases in 2016 despite achieving substantially higher coverage of 84.5% than the 2013 measles follow up SIA with a coverage of 74.0%.
-(NPHCDA 2017) While, Delta State having implemented the 2015 mass measles campaign achieved a post campaign coverage of 83.6%, below the national coverage of 84.5% the 2017 UNICEF Multi-indicator survey reported a coverage of 62.3%.
-Since, the 2015/2016 SIA did not produce the expected low incidence period associated with follow up campaigns, the measles incidence rate in the state rose to 6.4 cases per million by the end of the implementation year with pockets of measles outbreaks documented in 6 of its 25 local government areas.
-(WHO 2017) This outbreak was generally due to the accumulation of children susceptible to measles virus as a result of low routine immunization coverage and poor surveillance systems.
-(Baffa et al., 2017)
+Due to the epidemic burden of measles in Nigeria, several measles supplemental immunization activities (SIA) have been conducted with the aim of controlling measles transmission and sustaining high population immunity (Portnoy et al. 2018).
+Unlike past SIAs, the 2015 national measles follow up SIA did not result in a decrease in the number of reported cases in 2016 despite achieving substantially higher coverage of 84.5% than the 2013 measles follow up SIA with a coverage of 74.0% (NPHCDA, 2017).
+While, Delta State having implemented the 2015 mass measles campaign achieved post campaign coverage of 83.6%, below the national coverage of 84.5% the 2017 UNICEF Multi-indicator survey reported coverage of 62.3%.
+Since, the 2015/2016 SIA did not produce the expected of low incidence period associated with follow up campaigns, the measles incidence rate in the state rose to 6.4 cases per million by the end of the implementation year with pockets of measles outbreaks documented in 6 of its 25 local government areas.
+(WHO, 2017)This outbreak was generally due to the accumulation of children susceptible to measles virus as a result of low routine immunization coverage and poor surveillance systems (Baffa et al. 2017).

-Having carefully assessed the current situation, the Federal Government of Nigeria mandated the National Primary Health Care Development Agency (NPHCDA) to conduct a national measles follow up vaccination campaign in line with the WHO plan for "Measles elimination by 2020".
-(WHO 2012) This national campaign was implemented in October/November 2017 and March 2018 for the Northern and Southern States respectively.
+Having carefully assessed the current situation, the Federal Government of Nigeria mandated the National Primary Health Care Development Agency (NPHCDA) to conduct a national measles follow-up vaccination campaign in line with the WHO plan for "Measles elimination by 2020" (WHO, 2012).
+This national campaign was implemented in October/November 2017 and March 2018 for the Northern and Southern States respectively.
 In order to reach the goal of measles elimination in the Delta State, she will need to achieve and maintain 95% vaccination coverage against this disease within each local government area (LGA) through routine immunization (RI) and supplementary immunization campaigns (SIA).
-In addition, the state will need to improve and sustain a sensitive and timely case-based measles surveillance system, develop and maintain outbreak preparedness and response and manage all confirmed cases appropriately.
-(Baffa 2017) The Delta State Primary Health Care Agency (DSPHCDA) through the State Measles Technical Coordinating Committee with technical and financial support from International partners and the Ministry of Health was given the responsibility of planning, coordinating, implementing and evaluating the 2018 supplemental campaign.
-This review will discuss the implementation of the campaign in Delta State.
+In addition, the state will need to improve and sustain a sensitive and timely casebased measles surveillance system, develop and maintain outbreak preparedness and response and manage all confirmed cases appropriately (Baffa, 2017).

+The Delta State Primary Health Care Agency (DSPHCDA) through the State Measles Technical Coordinating Committee with technical and financial support from International partners and the Ministry of Health was given the responsibility of planning, coordinating, implementing and evaluating the 2018 supplemental campaign.
+This review will discuss the implementation of the campaign in Delta State using the World Health Organization guideline for planning a vaccination campaign.